qualcomm-linux/build-guide/topic/k2c-qli-build-ga/build_from_source_QSC_CLI.rst

 Build with QSC CLI (UPDATES IN PROGRESS.
 NOT TO BE TESTED)
 =============================================================

-The following sections provide instructions to configure, download, compile, and flash Qualcomm Linux using the QSC CLI.
+The following sections explain how to configure, download, compile, and flash Qualcomm Linux using the QSC CLI.

 .. include:: host_machine_requirements.rst

 .. include:: install_qsc_cli.rst

 .. include:: build_qsc_cli.rst